ga96tik/SauterSchwabQuadrature.jl/docs/src/Parameterized.md

 f(\chi_\tau(u,v),\chi_t(u',v')) \cdot \|\frac{\partial \chi_\tau}{\partial u}\times\frac{\partial \chi_\tau}{\partial v}\| \cdot\|\frac{\partial \chi_t}{\partial u'}\times\frac{\partial \chi_t}{\partial v'}\|
 ```

- This function method as well as the following methods, transform the two area-integrals in parameters domain into four 1D integrals from zero to one, therefore the last argument can be created by
+ This function method as well as the following methods, transform the two area integrals in parameters domain into four 1D integrals from zero to one, therefore the last argument can be created by

 `cf = CommonFace(x)`.

-`cf` is an object of type `CommonFace()`, x is the number of quadrature points on the integration path ``[0,1]``.
+`cf` is an object of type `CommonFace()`; x is the number of quadrature points on the integration path ``[0,1]``.

 An example of this case can be found in the common_face_parameterized.jl file in the example folder.